 Name Example Description 1.
 Available Memory 1234567890 -the amount of free space on the Brewer Data drive 2 Next Command Zs - indicates the next command to be executed 3.
 Schedule Skd1 - Indicates the current Schedule being executed 4.
-Current Ds -Indicates the current Routine being executed Command 03 -'menu' is displayed if a schedule is not running 5.
-Date Jan 15/99 - the GMT date which will change at 00:00:00 GMT •• - adjust using the DA command 6.
+Current Ds -Indicates the current Routine being executed Command -'menu' is displayed if a schedule is not running 5.
+Date Jan 15/99 - the GMT date which will change at 00:00:00 GMT - adjust using the DA command 6.
 Julian Day 015 - changes at solar midnight - adjust using the DA command 7.
-Operating O 3 or N 2 - indicates the Brewer is in O3 or N2 mode Mode - toggle with N2 or O3 command 8.
-Brewer Number 159 - specifies constants for the Brewer - adjust using the NO command 9.
+Operating O 3 or N 2 - indicates the Brewer is in O3 or N2 mode Mode - toggle with N2 or O3 command

+8. Brewer Number 159 - specifies constants for the Brewer - adjust using the NO command 9.
 Location Saskatoon - determines Site specific information - change location with LL command - change Site information with LF command 10.
-Absolute Humidity 2.7 g/m3 if the Brewer is fitted with a moisture sensor option, this field indicates the amount of moisture in one unit volume of air in the Brewer enclosure.
+Absolute Humidity 2.7 g/m3 - if the Brewer is fitted with a moisture sensor option, this field indicates the amount of moisture in one unit volume of air in the Brewer enclosure.
 11. CUT Header C.U.T - reminder that time is Co-ordinated Universal Time (Greenwich Mean Time) 12.
-Clock Source l or E - indicates if the System is using the Brewer Clock (I) or the Computer clock (E).
-Brewer clock can be toggled ON or OFF in the Configuration File with the IC command 13.
-Time (CUT) 15:32:19 indicates the system time, and should be within 20 seconds of GMT for proper tracking. adjusted with TI 14.
+Clock Source I or E - indicates if the System is using the Brewer Clock (I) or the Computer clock (E). - Brewer clock can be toggled ON or OFF in the Configuration File with the IC command 13.
+Time (CUT) 15:32:19 - indicates the system time, and should be within 20 seconds of GMT for proper tracking. - adjusted with TI 14.
 Software Version 374f - the Version number of the Brewer Software 15.
 Zenith Angle 45.76 -the current Solar Zenith Angle 16.
 Communication Activity in: out: - these fields were originally intended to monitor communications between the Computer and the Brewer -As Computer speed increases, the usefulness of these indicators decreases -The Data Set is a much better indicator of Communications.
 17. Moisture Index 2 - used to indicate if the desiccant needs changing. - change the desiccant if index values are consistently greater then 10.
+18. Current Activity - Comments about what the Brewer is currently doing.
+19. Most Recent Measurement 429.4 - Most recent successful measurements of a certain type (ds O3, zs O3 and ds SO2).
+20. Ave. of Day's Measurements 430.7 - Average of all successful measurements of a certain type taken in the current day.
+21. Current Summary Lists most recent data for: DUV, SL R6, time and temp of recent HG, current temp.

-5. ROUTINE OPERATIONS and MINOR MAINTENANCE
+5. ROUTINE OPERATIONS AND MINOR MAINTENANCE